python-doc-ja/PR-build/README.md

 # PR-build
-a display case for PR build
+a display case for PR builds